Welshy92/everyday-legends/README.md

 ### **Learning Resources**

 There are a few different sites that I used to learn the required skills to develop this website.
 * [Code Institute](https://codeinstitute.net) - Used the LMS to learn about Agile development, Bootstrap, Testing, Django and more.
+Also used their slack group to ask questions about various things.
 * Code Institute Slack - Used to get answers for specific queries.
-* [w3Schools](https://www.w3schools.com) - Used to double check some syntax for both CSS and Javascript.
 * [Stack Overflow](https://stackoverflow.com) - Used as my main search point after Slack to get the answers I needed.
+* [Django](https://docs.djangoproject.com/en/3.2/) - Documentation used for various parts of Django and it's libraries.

 ### **Code Used**